nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Deleting a person while all persons are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Person to delete is shown in the list.

-   2. Test case: `delete S1234567A`<br>
+   1. Test case: `delete S1234567A`<br>
       Expected: Existing patient with NRIC S1234567A is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+Status bar updated.

-   3. Test case: `delete 0`<br>
+   2. Test case: `delete 0`<br>
       Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is not an NRIC)<br>
+   3. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is not an NRIC)<br>
       Expected: Similar to previous.

 ### Saving data